mhdbouk-zz/ir/README.md

 ## Phase 1: Stoplist
 Adjectives, adverbs, and connectives are less useful because they work mainly as complements.
-These irrelevant terms (stopwords) are placed un a file called Stoplist (`"assets/StopLost.txt"`).
+These irrelevant terms (stopwords) are placed under a file called Stoplist (`"assets/StopLost.txt"`).

 - Removal of the words found in a stoplist
 - Removal of punctuations and symbols